 MATERIALS AND TOLERANCES

-Thermoforming allows you the option to use a wide variety of materials.
+Thermoforming and plastic manufacturing allows you the option to use a wide variety of materials.
 Each material has its own unique capabilities, advantages and tolerances.
 This information will help you begin the process of deciding which material is right for your next project.

 Excellent impact and chemical resistance.
 Good cold temperature properties.
 Dimensionally not as stable as other materials.